pp4rs/2022-uzh/docs/schedule.md

     * Morning - 9.30 - 12.30
     * Afternoon - 14.00 - 17.00

+    Class Locations: All classes are in the ground floor of [Schoenberggasse 1](https://www.openstreetmap.org/#map=19/47.37274/8.54954).

+    * Monday Jan 27: SOF E 15
+    * Tues Jan 28 until end of course: SOF E 17

     The topic schedule for each day can be found below.

 !!! bug "Social Event"